 White Residue Near Water Dispenser and Drip Tray – From previous statements above, we’ve learned that hard water has more minerals, especially calcium.
 Over time, you could start to notice white buildup near your water dispenser and especially in your drip tray.
 Make sure that you are wiping down the areas once a week to prevent buildup.
 And as always, refer to your Use and Care Guide on cleaning instructions for your specific refrigerator model.

 We hope that we’ve shed some light on hard water and its effects on your home appliances.
 We also referenced your Use and Care Guide provided by your manufacturer several times.
 If you do not have a physical copy anymore, you can try to find it on the manufacturer’s website.
 They host a lot of helpful information for maintaining your appliance and troubleshooting guides.
 If you’re having any issues with your appliances, rest assured that we are here to help.
-You can text us at 817-242-4854 and we will be happy to send out one of our experienced technicians to diagnose and repair the issue.
+You can call us at 817-568-2866 and we will be happy to send out one of our experienced technicians to diagnose and repair the issue.
 Thank you for letting our family help yours!